GR-NBA-data-challenge/NBA-data-template/README.md

 You can use any pip package in your code.
 Just make sure that `requirements.txt` is updated.

-If you need to re-generate or update `requirements.txt`, you can use
+You can check the pip dependencies installed on your system with:

 ```
-pip3 freeze > requirements.txt
+pip3 freeze
 ```